tamu-edu-students/CSCE606-leetplanner-2.0/docs_project2/user_guide.md

 Whiteboard (Center Column): An interactive canvas for visual problem-solving.
 A toolbar allows you to draw with a pencil, erase, clear the board, and change colors and brush size.
 Drawing is only enabled for users with the "Can Draw on Whiteboard" permission.

+Text Chat (Right Column): A real-time chat feed for the lobby.
+Type your message in the text box at the bottom of the column and press "Send".
+Your message will instantly appear for all other participants.

 Text Chat (Right Column):

 3. Managing Your Lobby (For Owners)